baxpick/cpctelera_example/README.md

 ## Running a Build

-To build the `platformClimber` example project using the pre-built Docker container, on macOS with silicon chip, run the following command:
+To build the `platformClimber` example project using the pre-built Docker image, on macOS with silicon chip, run the following command:

 ```bash
 docker run -it --rm \